garrettsutula/aws-solutions-architect-associate-notes/notes/elb.md

 ### Application Load Balancers
 Best suited for HTTP/HTTPS, operate at Layer 7 and are application-aware.
 Intelligent, can handle advanced request routing, sending specified requests to specific web servers.

+Never have a pre-defined IPv4 addrress, you resolve to them with a DNS name.

 ### Network Load Balancers
 Best suited for TCP traffic where extreme performance is required.
 Operates at L4, can handle millions of requests per second at very low latency.

+Network Load Balancers have static IP addresses and do not **have** to be accessed via DNS resolution.

 ### Classic Load Balancers
 Legacy Elastic Load Balancers.
 Operates at Layer 4 with some Layer 7 features such as `X-Forwarded-For` and sticky sessions.
 HTTP/HTTPS or strict Layer 4 mode for TCP.

 A bit cheaper than ALBs, good for very basic load balancing.

+Never have a pre-defined IPv4 addrress, you resolve to them with a DNS name.

 ## Load Balancer Features